High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Numerical studies

-\item $X_t = \underbrace{(X_{t,1}, \dots, X_{t,p})}_{ \overset{i.i.d.}{\sim} \text{Poisson}(1)} -\, 1$ \, for\, $1\leq t \leq \lf n/3 \rf$\, and \,\,$2\lf n/3 \rf +1\leq t \leq n$,\, and \,$X_t = (X_{t,1}, \dots, X_{t,\lfloor \beta p\rfloor}, X_{t,(\lfloor \beta p\rfloor +1)}, \dots , X_{t,p})$ \, where $X_{t,1}, \dots, X_{t,\lfloor \beta p\rfloor} \overset{i.i.d.}{\sim}$ \text{Poisson}\,$(1) -1$,\, and $X_{t,(\lfloor \beta p\rfloor +1)}, \dots , X_{t,p} \overset{i.i.d.}{\sim} $ Rademacher\,$(0.5)$\, for \,$ \lf n/3 \rf +1 \leq t\leq 2\lf n/3 \rf$. \end{enumerate} } \end{example}
+\item $X_t = \underbrace{(X_{t,1},\, \dots,\, X_{t,p})}_{ \overset{i.i.d.}{\sim} \text{Poisson}(1)} -\, 1$ \, for\, $1\leq t \leq \lfloor n/3 \rfloor$\, and \,\,$2\lfloor n/3 \rfloor +1\leq t \leq n$,\, and $X_t = (X_{t,1},\, \dots,\, X_{t,\lfloor 4 p/5\rfloor},\, X_{t,(\lfloor 4 p/5\rfloor +1)},\, \dots , X_{t,p})$, where $X_{t,1},\, \dots,\, X_{t,\lfloor 4 p/5\rfloor} \overset{i.i.d.}{\sim}$ \text{Poisson}\,$(1) -1$,\, and $X_{t,(\lfloor 4 p/5\rfloor +1)},\, \dots,\, X_{t,p} \overset{i.i.d.}{\sim} $ Rademacher\,$(0.5)$\, for \,$ \lfloor n/3 \rfloor +1 \leq t\leq 2\lfloor n/3 \rfloor$. \end{enumerate} } \end{example}

+The method proposed by \cite{avanesov} (AB) cannot be compared in this setting because the R package `covcp' is restricted to testing for a single change-point.
+Examples \ref{eg4}.2 and \ref{eg4}.3 are similar in structure; the primary difference is that \ref{eg4}.3 considers distributional changes in a sparser subset of the components.

-The results from Table \ref{tab2} indicate that almost all the methods perform nearly equally good in Example \ref{eg3}.1, and our methodology as well as the E-Divisive procedure perform considerably better than the rest in Example \ref{eg3}.2.
-Most interestingly, when there are two changes in distribution among the sequence of the high-dimensional observations, our method performs way better than any of the other competitors in terms of accurately estimating the two change-point locations.
-Again, as the Euclidean energy distance fails to capture any in-homogeneity between two high-dimensional distributions beyond the first two moments, it is no wonder that our method clearly beats the E-Divisive procedure.
-And quite evidently our method performs significantly better than the graph-based methods proposed by Chen and Zhang\,(2015) and Chu and Chen\,(2019) in detecting and localizing general type of changes in the underlying distribution beyond the first two moments.
+The results from Table \ref{tab2} indicate that almost all methods (except for KCPD) perform nearly equally well in Example \ref{eg3}.1, where there are two change-points in the mean.
+However, in Example \ref{eg3}.2 (Rademacher Mean Shift), our methodology—both KDist and KDist-MI—along with the E-Divisive procedure and graph-based methods, perform considerably better than the rest.
+Most interestingly, when there are two change-points in the distribution beyond the first two moments (Example \ref{eg4}), our method significantly outperforms the other competitors in accurately estimating the locations.
+As expected, the E-Divisive procedure (MJ) suffers from low detection power here, as the Euclidean energy distance fails to capture inhomogeneity between high-dimensional distributions beyond the first two moments.
+Similarly, KCPD and KCPD* are ineffective at detecting these distributional changes in high dimensions, likely due to their reliance on the standard Gaussian kernel.
+Our results also indicate that our method performs significantly better than the graph-based methods proposed by \cite{CZ} and \cite{CC} in detecting and localizing general types of changes in the underlying distribution beyond the first two moments.
+In summary, our numerical investigations illustrate that our methodology is more sensitive to general distributional changes in high dimensions compared to existing state-of-the-art methods.

+The following examples illustrate the performance of Algorithm 2 in scenarios with changes at varying sparsity levels.